pauliCodes-x/etch-a-sketch/README.md

 ### Notes on this project:

+- This is made mainly with CSS Flexbox & Grid.
 - Created a Figma sketch to plan the visual design.
 - Added Google Fonts for better typography.
 - The "Pick a Color" functionality is not yet implemented.